pa-0/migration/README.md

        * Tag the new master commit with vX.Y.Z

-##  Other TODOS and future scripts
+##  TODOS and future scripts

-* Extend scripts to pull out data, test, and other svn entries
+* Extend scripts to pull out data, test, and other history from svn
 * Create script to obtain all unique TPL tarballs from SVN (we will host outside of git)